fullofcaffeine/haxe-jsgenapi-reserved-keyword-issue/README.md

 # Possible solutions

 1) It's expected that the JsGenAPI would provide this feature already, so it might be considered a bug in Haxe/JsGenAPI, in that case the solution would be to fix that in the compiler/JsGenAPI implementation;
-2) Additional logic could be added to hxgenjs to cater to this scenario, although we'd be repeating logic that is already implemented in teh compiler, so this is less desirable.
-Also, need to take into account that the more hxgenjs does, the slower it gets as it's not as fast the OCaml implementation.
+2) Additional logic could be added to hxgenjs to cater to this scenario, although we'd be repeating logic that is already implemented in the compiler, so this is less desirable.
+Also, need to take into account that the more hxgenjs does, the slower it gets as it's not as fast as the OCaml implementation.